(Legal Disclaimer: The information provided herein is for informational purposes only and is not intended as a substitute for professional advice.).

 Credit Reporting Agencies and Negative Marks

 According to the FCRA negative marks can remain in your credit files for 7 years, after which time the negative mark and any related collection account must be deleted.
 The length of time starts from the time you were late and no other payments were made plus 180 days after the missed payment.
 This becomes the FCRA Compliance Date.
 This date does not change, even if an account is sold or transferred to a collection agency.
 After 7.5 years, even if left unpaid, the negative account must be removed by the original creditor and whatever collection agency that may be currently reporting in your credit files.

 Some collection agencies will fraudulently update their reporting status in order to keep the account active thereby extending the time the account appears on your report.
 If this occurs dispute it with the credit reporting agencies and they have to honor the original 7.5 year reporting date.
 Changing the FCRA Compliance Date is a serious violation, both the debt collector and the credit bureau could be sued.

 Once the 7-year mark has been reached negative entries will drop off your credit report.
 This is not the same as your state’s statute of limitations on debt.
 Even though a debt may no longer legally appear on your credit reports after 7 years, you could still be sued for the debt if the statute of limitations in your state has not expired.

 Some states have a provision that extends the statute of limitations if you make a payment on an old debt or acknowledge that you owe the debt.
 A good faith effort to pay or settle an old debt may turn into a huge negative mark on your credit report which could potentially be reported for another seven years.
 Always negotiate deletions when paying old debts and get everything in writing.

-What’s My State’s Statute of Limitations on Debt?
+Finding your State’s Statute of Limitations on Debt?